harness/developer-hub/docs/first-gen/continuous-delivery/custom-deployments/create-a-custom-deployment.md

 ---
 title: Create a Custom Deployment using Deployment Templates
-description: Harness provides deployment support for all of the major platforms, listed in the ​Continuous Deployments category.
+description: Harness provides deployment support for all of the major platforms, listed in the ​Continuous Delivery category.
 In some cases, you might be using a platform that does not have first class support…
 # sidebar_position: 2
 helpdocs_topic_id: g7m5a380kl
 helpdocs_category_id: 29o4taom9v